“History is who we are and why we are the way we are.” - David McCullough, American historian

-In the Junior High (JH) campus, all students will read History in JH1 and JH2.
-They will decide at the end of JH2 whether to read History at the Upper JH levels.
+All students will read History in JH1 and JH2.
+They will decide at the end of JH2 if they want to continue reading History at Upper JH.

-The Upper Secondary History syllabuses focuses on developing students’ understanding of how the present world system came into being, and the inter-connectedness of nation-states and peoples.
-Students will examine how the colonisation of Southeast Asia resulted in conflict expanding to a global scale during WWI and WW2, the interwar years and the outbreak of WW2, developments in the Cold War, as well as the rise of nationalist forces in Southeast Asia that led to independence in after WW2.
+The Upper Secondary History syllabuses focuses on developing students’ understanding of how the present global system came into being, as well as the inter-connectedness of nation-states and peoples.
+Through seminar activities and performance tasks, students will examine how the end of the First World War sowed the seeds for the Second World War, as well as how the end of the Second World War laid the foundations for the Cold War, the repercussions of which still reverberate in the world today.
+We will also examine developments in our backyard: the colonisation of Southeast Asia, which resulted in the rise of nationalist forces in the postwar years that led to independence in after WW2.

-Students who demonstrate great passion and potential in the subject have the opportunity to be placed on the MOE History Talent Development Programme.
+Students who demonstrate great passion and potential in the subject have the opportunity to represent the college in various history competitions, and may be selected for the MOE History Talent Development Programme.